WEB API

 }

-• {fid} is the id of your fleet.
+• label is the name of the remote.

-This is an example of HTTP response when you POST remote action:
+This is an example of HTTP response when sending a remote action:

 1